-6.8 Certification of Right of Way
+7.6 Certification of Right of Way

-The "Right of Way Clearance Form" (Form 1306) is required from the LPA prior to advertising for construction bids to build the project.
+The Form 1306 is required from the LPA prior to advertising for construction bids to build the project.
 BLP must receive this certificate signed by the LPA four months prior to the actual letting of the project.
 This certificate must be completed as follows:

-- The identification information including, city, county, project number and date. - The location of improvements and the scope of the project. - Statement that requirements of paragraph 1 have been met. - Completion of all six (6) areas of Paragraph 2.
+• The identification information including, city, county, project number and date.

+- The location of improvements and the scope of the project. - Statement that requirements of paragraph 1 have been met. - Completion of all six (6) areas of Paragraph 2.
 If no tracts are needed for the project, then either entering a "None" or "0" response is acceptable. - Any railroad and utility companies that are affected by the project must have agreements drafted and signed.
-These agreements will reflect the arrangements made with the company(s) for coordination of work on the project.

-- Signature block is signed and dated by the LPA.
-(Unless required by local by-laws or ordinances, Certification does not have to be signed by governing body). - Returned to the PM four months prior to letting.
+These agreements will reflect the arrangements made with the company(s) for coordination of work on the project. - Signature block is signed and dated by the LPA.
+(Unless required by local by-laws or ordinances, Certification does not have to be signed by governing body.)
+The person signing must have completed the ROWCP. - Returned to the BLP PM four months prior to letting.

-6.9 Miscellaneous Right of Way Topics
+7.7 Miscellaneous Right of Way Topics